TestardR/interview/README.md

 ### Server side

 Testing has been done using pytest.
 Tests are located in one folder mimicking ./src architecture.
-Both unit tests and functional tests are in the test folder.
+Unit tests and functional tests are not distinguished.
 It could be an improvement to separate them.

 Notes:

-- fixtures.py features shared fixture for testing.
+- fixtures.py features shared fixtures for testing.
-- fixture_data.py features necessary data for test_compute.py to run.
-It is a copy of the available data on Ghibli's API.
+- fixture_data.py features necessary data for test_compute_ext_api.py to run.
 - test_sanity.py tests access to data and that data conformity to what is expected from Gbibli's API.

 ### Client side